mwalbeck/docker-twitchlite/README.md

 You can find the image on [Docker Hub](https://hub.docker.com/r/mwalbeck/twitchlite) and the source code can be found [here](https://git.walbeck.it/mwalbeck/docker-twitchlite) with a mirror on [github](https://github.com/mwalbeck/docker-twitchlite).

+The old version using the kraken api can be found under the kraken tag.
+The docker container will be updated until the kraken api is shutdown.

 ## Usage

 This is an php-fpm based image, which means it only runs an php-fpm process, and a separate webserver is needed to access twitchLite.